vmercel/deepAttention/README.md

-# deepAttention
+# Package Name

-A python package for single target multiclass classification
+This is a Python package for...